fbpx

 Electric Vehicles (EVs)

 We have two Type-2 EV trickle charging stations available.
-There is no cost to use our EV chargers however customers will be required to provide their own type-2 charging cable.
+Customers will be required to provide their own type-2 charging cable.

 How to get here